centreon/centreon-documentation/en/service-mapping/ba-management.md

 You then use the Warning & Critical thresholds to determine at what level you want the BA to become Warning or Critical

-- **Warning threshold**: Between 100 and 0, the threshold below which the BA will switch to Warning status (orange) and send a notification (if configured).
+- **Warning threshold**: Between 100 and 0, the threshold below which the BA will switch to Warning status
 - **Critical threshold**: Between 100 and 0 (\< the Warning threshold) below
-    which the BA will switch to Critical status (red) and send a notification (if configured).
+    which the BA will switch to Critical status

 ![image](assets/service-mapping/conf-impact.png)